 Contract History captures key events in the lifecycle of a contract, allowing you to quickly understand a contract's status.

 If you've added custom fields to a contract type, you can find its details while accessing the contract history.
 (Here, Maintenance ID is custom.)

-Activities captures all the changes to a contract, maintaining an audit trail for contract related activities.
+Activities capture all the changes to a contract, maintaining an audit trail for contract-related activities.